top of page

 What are the 3 Types of Self-Esteem?

-The 3 types of self-esteem can be defined as inflated, low and high
+The 3 types of self-esteem are inflated self-esteem, low self-esteem and high self-esteem.

 A person with an inflated self-esteem has an exaggerated perception of oneself.
 They believe that they are privileged and should be praised.
 It is difficult for them to accept criticism, see their own mistakes or work as a team.
 They love the best clothing and other material things.